 If voters nix the measure, it’s back to the bargaining table for BUSD and BFT.

-Facilities safety and maintenance tax
+Facilities safety and maintenance tax (Measure H)

 Grounds staff salaries, maintenance trucks and roofing contracts: it’s all funded by the same parcel tax.